Monday, 31 July 2023

 Admittedly, the weakest link in the season.
 Which is ironic, of course.as it was trying to be its highlight.

 There is still a lot to like about Silver Nemeses.
-It's a very thrilling adventure that has one of the best action sequences in the whole history of the show (Ace fighting the Cybermen with gold coins).
+It's a very thrilling adventure that has one of the best action sequences in the whole history of Doctor Who (Ace fighting the Cybermen with gold coins).
 It is the story that delves deepest into the Cartmel Masterplan.
 Lots of hints get made in Part Three that there is more to the Doctor than we were originally led to believe.
-I found this whole arc that was starting to happen in the last two seasons to be fascinating.
+I found this whole arc that was starting to happen in the last two seasons of the show to be fascinating.
 So I'm glad that there's some serious discussion about it, here.
 Other nods to this ongoing storyline are often ridiculously subtle.
 It needed the attention that it got in this particular tale.

 Fans do complain about the similarity Silver Nemesis bears to Remembrance of the Daleks.
 Once more, the Doctor is tricking one of his greatest enemies into using an ancient Gallifreyan weapon against themselves.
 Admittedly, this does feel a bit lazy.
 But I'm still amused by the complaint.
 If you're going to be upset about this, you should be foaming at the mouth over Season Eight.
 Every story is the same thing.
 Basically, the Master is meddling with something he thinks he can control but, ultimately, can't.
 Over and over.
 And yet, I seem to be the only one who ever seems to gripe about this.
 To me, it's another great example of: "If something stupid happens during the Golden Age, we ignore it.
 But if it occurs in 80s Who - we gripe about it endlessly and claim it ruined the whole show!"